Education Support

 • Curriculum modification

-• Positive behaviour development
+• Positive Behaviour Support

-• Assistance sourcing specialist resources
+• Specialist resources

-View the Education Support service brochure.
+View information about the Education Support Service and register here.

+An inclusive education for children with Down syndrome has many benefits including increased learning opportunities and experiences and growth in interpersonal skills.
+Some children may face challenges in their learning, but there are many strategies available to support success and our Education Support Team are here to help.
 Studies indicate that appropriate education delivered in inclusive settings offers the best opportunities for children with Down syndrome.
-Inclusion in typical classrooms is more likely to produce significant gains in expressive language skills and academic success, predominantly in literacy.
+Inclusion in typical classrooms is more likely to produce significant gains in expressive language skills and academic success.

 The choice of the school setting for your child can be a challenging one for parents and there are many factors that can influence this decision.
 Ultimately families are in the best position to determine the most appropriate educational setting for their child and family, but DSV’s Education Team can help you along the way, so contact us today to discuss your situation.